npickens/darkroom/README.md

 ## Extending

 Darkroom is extensible.
-Support for arbitrary file types can be added as follows (all named parameters are optional):
+Support for arbitrary file types can be added as follows (`content_type` is required but all other keyword arguments are optional):

 ```ruby
 # Simple type with no special behavior.